EPA-WG/custom-element-dist/src/material/theme/tokens/cem-dimension.md

 4. **Elevated/prominent surfaces "earn" breathing room**

-- More elevation/prominence (D4) should generally correlate with more surrounding space (D1).
+- Higher layer prominence (D4) should generally correlate with more surrounding space (D1).

 5. **Bend and inset should harmonize** (D1 × D3)